dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 For now support in tooling is poor and it is changing in each version of VS - I hope that in final VS we will have some basics like go to definition.
 This option worked for me once but now I have error in VS even when project is compiling - when it worked it navigated to code with some yellow indicator that code is generated and cannot be changed.

-We can fix this like [this](https://github.com/kzu/ThisAssembly/blob/main/src/GeneratorExtension.cs#L9) but I decided to wait for final release.
-There are also some plans for some events or api that will allow to reload code of the SG so we will not have to reload whole IDE each time.
+We can fix this problem using this [solution](https://github.com/kzu/ThisAssembly/blob/main/src/GeneratorExtension.cs#L9) but I decided to wait for final release.
+There are also some plans for some events or api that will allows to reload code of the SG so we will not have to reload whole IDE each time.

 # Summary

-I hope I described whole process of using generating code - one thing that lacks is using CG in nuget which maybe I will describe in future post.
-You can also read about this in section below.
+I hope I have described whole process of using generating code - one thing that lacks is using CG with nugets which maybe I will describe in future posts.
+You can also read about this in links below.

 # Useful links